villekf/OMEGA-doc/docs/source/algorithms.rst

 If you wish to use non-local total variation, set ``options.NLTV = true``.

-NLM can also be used like MRP (and MRP-AD) where the median filtered image is replaced with NLM replaced image.
+NLM can also be used like MRP (and MRP-AD) where the median filtered image is replaced with NLM filtered image.
 This is achieved by setting ``options.NLM_MRP = true``.
 This is computed without normalization ((λ - MNLM)/1).

 Non-local relative difference prior can se selected with ``options.NLRD = true``.
 Note that ``options.RDP_gamma`` affects NLRD as well.